 He thought and thought and thought, all through the meeting and on the ride home.
 As he drove, he watched the brilliant pink sky turn to blue and then to black, and with the blackness, he filled with sadness, heavy and endless.
 He used to get this same feeling in his younger, darker days when whatever drug he’d taken had worn off.

-When he passed a cactus covered in lights, he remembered that it was Christmas and the heaviness inside lightened a bit.
+When he passed a cactus covered in lights, he remembered that it was Christmas and the heaviness inside lightened.
 He loved Christmas.
 He had loved it as a little boy, but the holiday stopped being exciting the year he found out that Santa was no more than a story his parents told him to keep him happy.
 His dad had spilled the beans during one of his drunken rampages.
-Tommy thought he’d never find happiness in Christmas again, until the December of his twentieth year when he was walking in front of a local parish and he heard the church-goers singing praise to Jesus.
+Tommy thought he’d never find happiness in Christmas again, until the December of his twentieth year when he was walking in front of a local parish, and he heard the church goers singing praise to Jesus.
 Something stirred inside him and rose up, like a brand-new bird that had just learned to fly.
 He wasn’t raised Christian.
 He wasn’t raised anything.
 Still, he felt something he had never felt before, like Jesus was right there talking to him, encouraging him to go inside and join in.
-So he went inside and joined in the singing.
+So, he went inside and joined in the singing.
 His singing felt like it was burning out all the sin that had been rotting away inside him for years, and the louder he sang, the faster it burned.